The Stanislavski Method

-There’s a reason that the “Method” is so revered, utilised and taught in studios, stages, sets and institutions around the world.
-The Stanislavski method is, in its essence, the amalgamation of every piece of acting wisdom that Mr Stanislavski knew of and hunted down, and because of that, it is long in scope and immense in breadth.
-What Stanislavski did was take all of the best bits of acting advice and methodology from practitioners and teachers alike that he could, and funnel it into what he believed, and what many others do too, to be the core fundamentals of acting, and a rock-solid method.
-I studied predominantly the Stanislavski method rigorously for three years and I’m still learning, still honing, and finding things in it, and continue to do so.
-Given that the method is, let’s face it, gargantuan in scope, this article will hopefully outline some of the most key principles of it so that you can dive deep into everything he gave to us.
+There’s a reason that the “method” is so revered, utilised and taught in studios, stages, sets and institutions around the world.
+The Stanislavski Method is, in its essence, the amalgamation of every piece of acting wisdom that theatre practitioner Konstantin Stanislavski knew of and hunted down.
+Because of that, it is long in scope and immense in breadth.
+What Stanislavski did was take all of the best bits of acting advice and methodology from practitioners and teachers alike that he could, mixed it with his own work as a director, actor and teacher, and distilled it into what he believed (and what many others do too) to be the core fundamentals of acting.

-When it came to acting training, Stanislavski aspired for actors to be highly skilled blank canvases.
-The whole idea was to be open and free so that when presented with a quality piece of text the body, mind and spirit were all prepared to run wild, but with fine craft.
+When it came to acting training, Stanislavski aspired for actors to be highly-skilled blank canvases.
+The whole idea was to be open and free so, when presented with a quality piece of text, the body, mind and spirit were all prepared to run wild (but with fine craft).

 The key principles behind Stanislavski’s thoughts on acting training are these:

 The most basic premise of PSYCHO-PHYSICALITY is that your mind and imagination are connected and rooted to your physical body and vice versa.
-When one goes this way the other goes the same and so on and so forth.
-This is one of the key principles in my own acting practice, and as far as I’m concerned one of the most valuable tools in the kit.
-When your mind and body are connected there is a sense of flow to your acting and when your craft is honed enough you can simply follow your imagination wherever it wants to go.
+When one goes this way the other goes the same, and so on and so forth.
+This is one of the key principles in most actors’ practice and, as far as we’re concerned, one of the most valuable tools in the kit.
+When your mind and body are connected there is a sense of flow to your acting; when your craft is honed enough, you can simply follow your imagination wherever it wants to go.

-In brief, what Stanislavski meant by DISCIPLINE was that you need psychological discipline to help you determine the differences and similarities between yours and the characters’ minds, you need physical discipline to train your body rigorously, you need imaginative discipline to colour your skill with your imaginings, and you need a sense of collective responsibility for you and your fellow castmates so no one ends up with a sword in their eye.
-Trust me, I’ve seen it happen.
+In brief, what Stanislavski meant by DISCIPLINE was that you need psychological discipline to help you determine the differences and similarities between yours and the characters’ minds.
+You need physical discipline to train your body rigorously, you need imaginative discipline to colour your skill with your imaginings, and you need a sense of collective responsibility for you and your fellow castmates so no one ends up with a sword in their eye.
+(Trust us: it happens.)

 #3 Stage Ethics

-This one is pretty self-explanatory.
-How do you behave in and out of the theatre, and your relationships to your other creatives.
-It’s pretty simple really.
-Stanislavski believed that you had a responsibility not only to yourself but to everyone around you to show up prepared, do your work, and be respectful of everyone involved.
+This one is pretty self-explanatory: how you behave in and out of the theatre, and your relationships to your other creatives.
+It’s pretty simple, really.
+Stanislavski believed that you had a responsibility not only to yourself, but to everyone around you to show up prepared, do your work and be respectful of everyone involved.
 This isn’t just about being dictatorial, it was about how it affects the performance.

 #4 Relaxation & Breathing

 This is the first hands-on physical tool Stanislavski’s method employs.
 Once the body and mind are relaxed, we can be more open and allow us to enter what he called the “Inner Creative State”.
 More on that later.
-The point is if you’re not breathing and in a state of relaxation, one, you’ll die, and two, your “Blank Canvas” will be filled with holes before you even stick it on the easel.
-Now when I say relaxation, that will probably mean a lot of different things to a lot of different people, but let’s explore that.
+If you’re not breathing and in a state of relaxation, one, you’ll die, and two, your “Blank Canvas” will be filled with holes before you even stick it on the easel.

 #5 Concentration and Attention

-Now when we are in the relaxed state that doesn’t mean we float off into LaLaLand ©.
-It means that when it comes time to pinpoint our focus we are ready and not thinking about if we do or do not want pickles on our sandwich for lunch.
-The basic principle is that you can’t work from a state of tension, be it physical or mental.
+When we are in the relaxed state, that doesn’t mean we float off into LaLaLand ©.
+It means that when it comes time to pinpoint our focus, we are ready and not thinking about if we do or do not want pickles on our sandwich for lunch.
+The basic principle is that you can’t work from a state of tension—be it physical or mental.

-Stanislavski had, or has I should say, four conditions of acting practice which he believed made way and allowed for the best possible outcome from the production, the page, and the performer.
+Stanislavski had four conditions of acting practice which he believed made way, and allowed for, the best possible outcome from the production, the page, and the performer:

 The first of our four conditions is INSPIRATION.
 You know when you get your hands on a script for the first time and your imagination just runs completely unimpeded and wild?
 That is what we’re looking for when we talk about inspiration.
 What gets your creative juices flowing?
 What lights up your mind?
 This will be what drives you from the first read to closing night

 The second is SPIRITUALITY.
 A close cousin to inspiration, spirituality is yet another part of what makes a performance whole.
-Really what Stanislavski was getting at with spirituality was his own way of saying what most practitioners have said and continue to say, and that is that you must be alive, right here and right now, to bring a life onto stage.
+Spirituality was Stanislavski’s own way of saying what most practitioners have said and continue to say: you must be alive, right here and right now, to bring a life onto stage.
 And how can you explore the soul of a character if you haven’t explored your own?
-I think the man himself puts it quite well here:

 Mining the Text

-What MINING THE TEXT means is diving deep into whatever text it is you happen to be working on and figuring out what’s going on.
-And there are a number of tools in the method used to do just that.
-This usually begins I would hope, with the first read.
-The first read really should be kind of sacred.
-Even if you’re not going to light candles, dance around the script and/or sacrifice something, there needs to be given some level of levity and respect to the first time you read a script.
-Not just getting in a few of the first scenes on your lunch break or chipping away at it on the train.
-However, I understand that’s not always possible.
-Particularly with the kind of schedule actors tend to lead, but it’s something to think about.
-For me it’s as simple as making sure I’ve got enough time to give it a full read, a bit of time afterwards to let my imagination drift and time to jot down any initial thoughts (first impressions matter).
-Then it’s just a matter of making as big a pot of coffee as I can muster and sitting down with the thing.
+Dive deep into whatever text it is you happen to be working on and figure out what’s going on.
+There are a number of tools in the method used to do just that.
+This usually begins with the first read: the first read should really be kind of sacred.
+Even if you’re not going to light candles, dance around the script and/or sacrifice something, there needs to be given some level of levity and respect for the first time you read a script.

-Mining the text also means figuring out what the given circumstances are.
-To answer that, we consult the almighty SIX FUNDAMENTAL QUESTIONS.
-Let’s check them out.
+Mining the text also means figuring out the given circumstances.
+For this, we will consult the almighty SIX FUNDAMENTAL QUESTIONS:

-Why: Does it happen (Takes you into structure and objective)
+Why: Does it happen (which takes you into structure and objective)?

-For what reason: Does it Happen (Leads you deeper into imagination and justification)
+For what reason: Does it happen (which leads you deeper into imagination and justification)?

 Embodying the Role

-Having mined the text for all that we can, the next part of the rehearsal process focuses on, you guessed it, embodying that role.
-This is where we’re gonna take everything in our minds and let it flow through us to create a living, breathing character.
-There’s a myriad of tools Stanislavksi gives us to do just that.
-I’m gonna try and break them down to their most basic principles.
+Having mined the text, the next part of the rehearsal process focuses on embodying that role.
+This is where you take everything in your mind and let it flow through you to create a living, breathing character.
+There’s a myriad of tools Stanislavski gives us to do just that.

-So to start, the first thing we want to do is start to build a sense of TRUTH.
-Now truth does not necessarily mean absolute naturalism in this school of thought.
-While Stanislavski paved part of the path to our more modern and naturalistic style of acting, what he prescribed and taught was seeking a sense of scenic truth.
+The first thing you’ll want to do is start to build a sense of TRUTH.
+Truth does not necessarily mean absolute naturalism in this school of thought.
+While Stanislavski paved a good part of the path to our more modern and naturalistic style of acting, what he prescribed and taught was seeking a sense of scenic truth.
 Scenic truth is a fine balance of experiencing what the character is experiencing and applying fine craft to make it understandable and watchable.
-To do this we go back to our imagination, we use the power of observation in the world around us, and Stanislavski’s MAGIC IF.
+To do this, we go back to our imagination and use the power of observation in the world around us—along with Stanislavski’s MAGIC IF.

-Now I think the Magic If deserves a little explanation as it’s a pretty important tool.
-The Magic If is not substitution.
+First thing’s first: the Magic If is not substitution.
 You are not using your own memories to connect to what you’re doing but rather, once again, your imagination.
 What would I do IF my dog started talking to me?
-What would I do IF I’d just lost my job.
+What would I do IF I’d just lost my job?
 What would I do IF I ran out of examples to give in my article on Stanislavski?
-This will give you a real and tangible idea that will propel you into the mind of the character.
+This will give you a real and tangible idea of a character’s actions and reactions that will propel you further into their mind.

-Each of these tools is used inherently to find an inner, and outer sense of truth, once we’ve achieved that, we look to bring alive our Psycho-Physical senses.
+Each of these tools are used inherently to find an inner and outer sense of truth.
+Once you’ve achieved that, you can look to bring alive your Psycho-Physical senses.

 “Wherever there is life there is action; wherever action, movement; where movement tempo; and where there is tempo there is rhythm…”

 Tempo-Rhythm is an inherent part of life.
 How do you feel when you see a spider?
 How do you feel when you see a friend?
-These are examples of real-life Tempo-Rhythm.
-What it is essentially is the speed at which you execute your actions both inside and outside and they are not mutually exclusive.
-The way you feel inside might be vastly different to how you present on the outside.
+These are examples of real-life Tempo-Rhythm: the speed at which you execute your actions both inside and outside—and they are not mutually exclusive.
+The way you feel inside might be vastly different to how you present externally.
 It’s important to identify how your character would be feeling and living in each moment, particularly if they differ.

 The other way we build on our Psycho-Physicality is through exploring EMOTION and EMOTION-MEMORY.
 In brief, emotion memory is your storeroom as an actor and can be used to bridge the gap between being on the outside of your character looking in, to being one with your character.
-In a sense, it’s quite similar to the Magic If, however, you are looking inward to your own past experiences, not into the ether of imagination to propel you into a psycho-physical response.
+It’s quite similar to the Magic If, except that you are looking inward to your own past experiences, not into the ether of imagination to propel you into a psycho-physical response.

-Now, do you have a favourite coffee mug?
+Do you have a favourite coffee mug?
 A sentimental piece of jewellery?
 A phone that seems to be an extension of your hand at this point?
 Another thing to think about and utilise when you’re embodying a role is the physical OBJECTS your character surrounds themselves with.
-These all hold miniature relationships to the character and you should explore them.
+These all hold miniature relationships to the character, and you should explore them.
 You should also identify when your surroundings and the objects around you are unfamiliar.
-This will all feed into creating a living, breathing soul of a character.

-Now the last piece of this section requires some sense of levity.
-I’m going to briefly try to explain Stanislavski’s ideas surrounding the SUBCONSCIOUS but really, I think it’s something I can’t explain but rather should be experienced.
-When all of our prep is done and we feel raring and ready to go, one of the hardest things we have to do is let go.
-If we’ve done the work, spent the time, and really explored this character, when it comes time to get on the floor our subconscious should be able to take over.
-When we let go and let our subconscious take over it allows us total creative freedom.
+The last piece of this section requires some sense of levity.
+When it comes to Stanislavski’s idea of the SUBCONSCIOUS, it’s really something better experienced than explained.
+When all of your prep is done, and you’re raring and ready to go, one of the hardest things you have to do is let go.
+If you’ve done the work, spent the time and really explored this character, when it comes time to get on the floor your subconscious should be able to take over.
+This allows us total creative freedom.
 It is informed, but it’s completely free, and you’ll find yourself making choices and going places you never would have imagined.